 Checks not honored: Checks written by the student or by someone else for the account which are returned to WSU unpaid for any reason will result in a $30.00 unpaid check fee charged to the student.
 If the check had originally been written to pay for tuition, it will be considered as not being made and late payment fees will apply if applicable.

-Records Hold: Transcripts and diploma’s will be held for unpaid overdue charges owed to the University.
+Records Hold: Transcripts, diploma’s and registrations may be held for unpaid overdue charges owed to the University.

 Refund Policy: Withdrawal from the University may result in the application of an administrative cancellation fee.
 Please read “Tuition Adjustment Policy” in the applicable semester Time Schedule.

 Course Withdrawals After the 30th Day: No tuition adjustment for individual course withdrawals will be made beginning 30 calendar days after the start of the semester.
 For example, a student who is enrolled in 16 credit hours and withdraws after the fourth week from a 3-credit course and adds a 3-credit course is accountable for 19 hours.
 In this example, the student would owe for the one credit over 18 credits.